ansible-collections/ansible-inclusion/README.md

 1. Start a GitHub Discussion in the [new collection review category](https://github.com/ansible-collections/ansible-inclusion/discussions/new?category=new-collection-reviews).
 Please copy the following into your initial message:
 ```
-Two or three sentance description of your collection
+Two or three sentence description of your collection

 Ansible Galaxy: https://galaxy.ansible.com/NAMESPACE/COLLECTION
 GitHub: https://github.com/ORG/REPONAME